Buyer Persona Guide

 1–3 months from research to final purchase, depending on project scale and complexity.

 Starts during early design phases (SD/DD) when furniture must align with layout, materials, and concept.
-Often driven by project type or client brand standards.

-Primarily desktop for research and proposals, tablet/mobile for client presentations and quick updates.
+Primarily desktop for research and proposals; tablet/mobile for client presentations and quick updates.

 Behance, vendor websites, digital trade catalogs, architecture & design platforms (e.g. Architonic, ArchDaily).